Essentials About Amino Acids and Where to Get Them

 Deficiencies in these fatty acids lead to a host of symptoms and disorders including abnormalities in the liver and the kidneys, reduced growth rates, decreased immune function, depression, and dryness of the skin.

 Adequate intake of the essential fatty acids results in numerous health benefits.
 Documented benefits include prevention of atherosclerosis, reduced incidence of heart disease and stroke, and relief from the symptoms associated with ulcerative colitis, menstrual pain, and joint pain.
+If you were to click here to read Neuropathy Relief Guide’s article you’d know that you should prioritise exercises and keep the intake of fatty acids as a second option.
 Omega-3 fatty acid levels have also been associated with decreased breast cancer risk.

 It is not only important to incorporate good sources of omega-3 and omega-6s in your diet, but also consume these fatty acids in the proper ratio.
 Omega-6 fatty acids compete with omega-3 fatty acids for use in the body, and therefore excessive intake of omega-6 fatty acids can inhibit omega-3s.
 Ideally, the ratio of omega-6 to omega-3 fatty acids should be between 1:1 and 4:1.